China e-commerce calendar: Major festivals and holidays

 When setting up shop in new territories, you’ll need trustworthy partners to support seamless transactions.

-WorldFirst offers your business a seamless and secure solution for sending and receiving funds globally.
-You can trade like a local, making same-/next-day payments.
-You can collect payments from customers in China and even pay Chinese suppliers with the collected funds – without needing any double conversions.
+WorldFirst offers your business an easy and secure solution for sending and receiving funds globally.
+You can trade like a local, making same-day or next-day payments.
+Collect payments from customers in China and even pay Chinese suppliers with the collected funds – without needing to convert to AUD at all.

-You get access to competitive exchange rates and protect your profit margins.
+You’ll access competitive exchange rates to protect your profit margins with our transparent pricing.

 Disclaimer: The information contained is general only and largely our views.
 Before acting on the information you should consider whether it is appropriate for you, in light of your objectives, financial situation or needs.
 Although information has been obtained from and is based upon multiple sources the author believes to be reliable, we do not guarantee its accuracy and it may be incomplete or condensed.
 All opinions, estimates, mentioned products/services and referenced material constitute the author’s own judgement as of the date of the briefing and are subject to change without notice.
 WorldFirst shall not be responsible for any losses or damages arising from your reliance of such information.